ecadlabs/taquito/docs/signing.md

 ## Signing Michelson data

 Taquito also offers the possibility to sign Michelson code.
-This feature can be useful, for example, if you need to send a lambda to a contract to be executed but want to restrict the number of users who can submit a lambda by verifiying the signer's address.
+This feature can be useful, for example, if you need to send a lambda to a contract to be executed but want to restrict the number of users who can submit a lambda by verifying the signer's address.
 The signing of Michelson code requires the use of the `michel-codec` package:

 ```js live noInline
 // import { TezosToolkit } from '@taquito/taquito';